Dr Ruth Ahnert, BA MPhil PhD (Cambridge)

 - The theory, values, and practice of interdisciplinary collaboration

 Recent and On-Going Research

-Since January 2012 I have been collaborating with Sebastian Ahnert, a physicist at the University of Cambridge, using mathematical tools to examine the social and textual organization of letter collections.
-In 2015 we published an article on Protestant letter networks dating from the reign of Mary I (see Publications), and we are now undertaking a study of the letters collected within the archive of Tudor State Papers (accessed via State Papers Online), which will lead to a book and online resource provisionally entitled Tudor Networks of Power.
-We are also working on a collaborative manifesto with Mark Algee-Hewitt (Stanford), Nicole Coleman (Stanford), and Scott Weingart (Carnegie Mellon) on the use of network analysis in the humanities.
+Since January 2012 I have been collaborating with Sebastian Ahnert, a physicist at the University of Cambridge, using methods from the field of network science to examine the social and textual organization of letter collections.
+Following a pilot study on Protestant letter networks dating from the reign of Mary I (see Publications), we received funding to undertake a large-scale analysis of 130,000 letters held in the Tudor State Papers archive (accessed via State Papers Online).
+The book and accompanying online resource should be completed in 2019.
+We have now secured further AHRC funding to extend this work in collaboration with the Cultures of Knowledge team in Oxford to the State Papers 1603-1714.
+This work on early modern letters has fed into two further projects.
+The first is an analogue output: an edition Letters of the Marian Martyrs with Thomas Freeman (under contract with OUP).
+The second is a short book, The Network Turn, co-authored with Sebastian Ahnert, Nicole Coleman (Stanford), and Scott Weingart (Carnegie Mellon) on the uses of network analysis in the humanities.

 The Rise of Prison Literature in the Sixteenth Century (Cambridge University Press, 2013)